thinkjs/www.thinkjs.org/view/en/doc/2.1/route.md

 Assuming the URL is `http://www.example.com/admin/api`, then the parsed pathname is `admin/api`, it will hit the `admin` module when matching the rules in the `common`, and then match the route rules one by one under the `admin` module.
 This way, it can greatly reduce the number of route rules need to match every time, makes route more efficient.

-### Custom home router
+### Custom Home Page Router

-Default the indexAction of index controller is excuted in index home.
-If you want custom home router in your project, and it doesn't work by writing `['', 'index/list']`。
+By default, home page router execute the indexAction of index controller.
+If you want custom home router in your projects, you will find it doesn't work by writing `['', 'index/list']`.

-ThinkJS
+In consideration of performance, ThinkJS don't support customizing of home router.
+Because of the traffic of Home page are usually large, and there are less chances to modify the configuration of its router.
+If we support the customizing of Home page router, we would run through all the customized routers for every request to home page,that will be a huge wasting on performance.

-We don't support custom index home router.
-Because there has many users that they won't modify router.
-If we change to support it, we should run all custom router.
-That's waste performance.
+s